ever-co/ever-gauzy-desktop/README.md

 # Ever Gauzy Desktop App

-Please see https://github.com/ever-co/ever-gauzy for more information about Gauzy Platform and other available Apps.
+Please see https://github.com/ever-co/ever-gauzy for more information about the Gauzy Platform and other available Apps.

 ## Contribute